ds-crehm/traceability-foss/docs/arc42.md

 However, to be sure that data is shared only with companies that match one’s requirements, an administrator must set up policies before sending and receiving data.

 The policies used for sending and receiving notifications and parts have an identical data format, so they can be used for each process interchangeably.
-The processes itself are different and will be explained here:
+The processes itself are different and will be explained in this section.

 ### Policy Types

-The EDC Connector MUST provide a possibility to restrict the access of a Data Asset to specific business partners by attribute(s), e.g., represented as a VC.
+The EDC connector MUST provide a possibility to restrict the access of a data asset to specific business partners by attribute(s), e.g. represented as a VC.
-The Connector MUST restrict the data usage to partners and purposes for a specific use case.
+The connector MUST restrict the data usage to partners and purposes for a specific use case.

 There are two policy types used.

 * Access
 * Usage

-As specified by the [Dataspace Protocol](https://github.com/International-Data-Spaces-Association/ids-specification), one Data Asset MUST refer to at least one Usage Policy, expressed in ODRL.
+As specified by the [Dataspace Protocol](https://github.com/International-Data-Spaces-Association/ids-specification) one data asset MUST refer to at least one usage policy, expressed in ODRL.
-For additional information refer to [Connector KIT](https://eclipse-tractusx.github.io/docs-kits/kits/Connector%20Kit/Adoption%20View/connector_kit_adoption_view)
+For additional information refer to the [Connector KIT](https://eclipse-tractusx.github.io/docs-kits/kits/Connector%20Kit/Adoption%20View/connector_kit_adoption_view)

 ### Policies for sending and receiving parts